lyokha/nginx-haskell-module/README.md

 To reliably cache a *no-cacheable* variable at the beginning of a request, the *if* check against its haskell counterpart on the *server* level is a
 must: this enforces strict evaluation of the variable.
-The *if* clause is allowed to be empty.
-Basically, it looks like in the following example.
+Empty *if* clauses are permitted, so basically it should look like in the following example.

 ```nginx
     server {